California State University, Channel Islands: Academics

 CI offers undergraduate majors in twenty-two areas of study.
-Additionally, CI plans to add majors in geography, kinesiology and social justice by fall 2014 and nutrition and philosophy by fall 2015.
+Additionally, CI planned to add majors in geography, kinesiology and social justice by fall 2014 and nutrition and philosophy by fall 2015.
 The school welcomed its first engineering majors when it launched its mechatronics program in the fall of 2018.
 Popular majors for undergraduates in 2018 included Psychology (General) at 19.25%, Business Administration (Management and Operations) at 13.98%, and Sociology at 7.85%.
 While popular majors for graduates were Business Administration (Management and Operations) at 37.86%, Education (General) at 26.21% and Biotechnology at 17.48%.
 CSUCI offers a Combined-degree programs in MS Biotechnology/MBA as of 2020.

 The school also has various Academic Centers and Institutes.
 Four out of its five centers are mission specific centers and has two institutes, the Alzheimer's Institute and the Small Business Institute.
 All centers and institutes must support the CI mission.
 Mission specific centers are developed with the primary purpose of enabling the CI faculty to support the mission of the university.
 Centers cut across disciplines and have co-curricular implications.
 Institutes and other centers are created with the intent to provide a necessary service, program, or disciplinary or interdisciplinary focus for the university and/or community.

 Rankings

-The 2022-2023 USNWR Best Regional Colleges West Rankings ranks Channel Islands 11 on Top Performers on Social Mobility, 12 on Top Public Schools (tie) and 293 in Nursing (tie).

-Money Magazine ranks Channel Islands 4 on Best College for Transfer Students, and College Magazine rank Channel Islands 6 on Top Colleges for Surfers.
+The 2022–2023 U.S. News & World Report Best Regional Colleges West Rankings ranked Channel Islands 11 on Top Performers on Social Mobility, 12 on Top Public Schools (tie) and 293 in Nursing (tie).
+In 2022, Money Magazine ranked Channel Islands 4 on Best College for Transfer Students, and College Magazine rank Channel Islands 6 on Top Colleges for Surfers.